stepzen-dev/vscode-stepzen/docs/architecture.md

 - **SDL Linking**: Traverse `@sdl(files: [...])` directives safely
 - **AST Processing**: Parse and analyze GraphQL documents

+> **Note:**
+> The logic for traversing the schema graph to determine all access paths to a type (used in the Field Access Report) is currently implemented as a utility in the report service.
+In the future, this may be refactored into the SchemaIndexer or a dedicated schema traversal service for broader reuse and testability.
+(TODO)

 #### 4. VS Code API Layer

 - **Integration Points**: Commands, CodeLens, WebViews, Diagnostics